Team

 Workday sentence

-They say: month-end close stretches beyond the month, month-end variance commentary from forecast.
+They say: month-end close stretches beyond the month, month-end variance commentary from the close report.

 Answer that pressure first.